Homeless Eviction Sparks Mayhem at Shinjuku West Exit: Kerosene and Fire Extinguishers Used | FRIDAY DIGITAL

 Homeless and Police Clash

-However, it seems that the homeless were not necessarily a monolithic group.
+However, the homeless were not entirely united.

 Rebuilt cardboard village